Optica Publishing Group uses the Optics and Photonics Topics to improve search, organize content by topic, and identify similar articles.

 How can I use the Optics and Photonics Topics now?

-The Optics and Photonics Topics are now in active use to initiate or refine a search within the Optica Publishing Group platform.
+The Optics and Photonics Topics are actively used to initiate or refine a search within the Optica Publishing Group platform.